Contact information

 Finding articles

 The wide range of disciplines that touch on the nature of comparative media research requires that you take a broad view of relevant research and use a variety of indexes to find it.
-Each index contains records describing articles in a set of journals, chapters in books, book reviews, exhibition reviews, practitioner publications and other information sources.
+Each index (also called databases by librarians) contains records describing articles in a set of journals, chapters in books, book reviews, exhibition reviews, practitioner publications and other information sources.

-If the full text of the article is not included in the index, follow the Where can I get this? link to find the full text, if available.
+If the full text of the article is not included in the index, follow the Get at SFU link to find the full text, if available.
 If not available online, you can also request reprints or scans of articles using the Request item from another library function.

 The following are some key indexes for literature relating to the study of media arts: